 Ashley Madison is a website that encourages extramarital affairs.
 They promise discretion and absolute privacy for people already in a relationship who want more.
 However, all those empty promises lay on the floor with the massive 2015 Ashley Madison data breach.

-The Ashley Madison Hack Happened on July 12, 2015.
+Impact team hacking was responsible for the Ashley Madison breach on July 12, 2015.
 The employees of Avid Life Media (the parent company for Ashley Madison) logged into the system to find the AC/DC song “Thunderstruck” playing with a threat to shut down the site along with its sister site Established Men or they would release company and customer data.
 They gave them 30 days to shut things down.
 Instead, Ashley Madison alerted the authorities and processed an internal investigation.
-In August of 2015, the hacker group responsible for Ashley Madison hack released all 32 million users’ data, including government, military, and corporate user’s email addresses, IP addresses, home addresses, credit card records, and even deleted users’ accounts.
+In August of 2015, the hacker group responsible for Ashley Madison leaked all 32 million users’ data, including government, military, and corporate user’s email addresses, IP addresses, home addresses, credit card records, and even deleted users’ accounts.

-How to Check if Your Data Was Breached
+How to Check if Your Victim of Ashley Madison Data Breach

 If you were a member of Ashley Madison before July of 2015, you were included in the breach.
 At the time, they did alert members and suggested changing your password.
 Shockingly more than 120,000 users were using “123456” as their password.
 It did not take long for the hacker group to crack all 30 million.
 You can contact Ashley Madison directly if you have questions or concerns about your account.

-If your data was breached and then leaked, you should take a few precautions.
+If your targeted Ashley Madison data breach, you should take a few precautions.
 First, reset your password on the website using a really strong combination of letters, symbols, and numbers.
 Additionally, you should also:

 Cancel the credit card used on the site and get a new one.